-The graduate program in Psychological Sciences leads to both the M.A. and Ph.D. degrees.
+The doctoral program in Psychological Sciences leads to both the M.A. and Ph.D. degrees.
 Its emphasis, however, is on Ph.D. training, and only applicants judged to be capable of completing the doctoral degree are admitted.
 The M.A. is awarded as a terminal degree only in unusual cases.